 Actuarial assumptions.
-The total pension liability was determined based on an actuarial valuation as of September 1, 2013, rolled forward to August 31, 2014, using standard actuarial formulas and the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability was determined based on an actuarial valuation as of September 1, 2014, rolled forward to August 31, 2015, using standard actuarial formulas and the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 3% Salary increases 4 - 5.6%, including inflation Investment rate of return 8% compounded annually, net of investment expense, and including inflation Mortality Pre-retirement mortality rates were based on the RP 2000 Combined Mortality Table, female rates set back 1 year and male rates with no set back, projected on a generational basis using Scale AA.
 Post-retirement mortality rates were based on the same rates as the pre-retirement tables.

-Post-disability mortality rates were based on the same tables as the post- retirement tables, with ages set forward 10 years.
+Post-disability mortality rates were based on the same tables as the post-retirement tables, with ages set forward 10 years.

-The actuarial assumptions used in the September 1, 2013 valuation were based on the results of the most recent actuarial experience study, dated December 23, 2013.
+The actuarial assumptions used in the September 1, 2014 valuation were based on the results of the most recent actuarial experience study, which covered the five-year period ending August 31, 2012.
+The experience study report is dated December 23, 2013.